-Currently Cookham Wood is one of four establishments the Youth Justice Board (YJB) commission from the National Offender Management Service (NOMS) to provide specialist custodial places for young people aged 15 – 18.
+Currently Cookham Wood is one of four establishments the Ministry of Justice (MoJ) commission from Her Majesty’s Prison and Probation Service (HMPPS) to provide specialist custodial places for young people aged 15 – 18.

-Within NOMS, the Young People’s Estate has responsibility for the management and operational delivery of all under – 18 Young Offender Institutions (YOIs).
-The YJB commission around 900 places for young men, making it the biggest provider of secure accommodation for young people in England and Wales.
+Within HMPPS, the Youth Custody Service (YCS) has responsibility for the management and operational delivery of all under 18 Young Offender Institutions (YOIs).
+The MoJ commission around 900 places for young men, making it the biggest provider of secure accommodation for young people in England and Wales.

-The vision of the Young People’s Estate is:
+The vision of the Youth Custody Service is: